LucaCanali/sparkMeasure/README.md

    and print the report.
 You can see this as an extension of spark.time() command
    * def saveData(df: DataFrame, fileName: String, fileFormat: String = "json") -> helper method to save metrics data collected in a DataFrame for later analysis/plotting
+   * def createAccumulablesDF(nameTempView: String = "AccumulablesTaskMetrics"): DataFrame -> converts the accumulables aggregated
+   at task level in a ListBuffer into a DataFrame and temporary view
+   * def printAccumulables(): Unit -> prints the accumulables metrics divided in 2 groups: internal metrics (which are basically the same as TaskMetrics) and the rest (typically metrics generated custom by parts of the SQL execution engine)

 **Additional info on Flight Recorder Mode:**